Skip to main content

 • package.json: Root package.json for the project.
 Note: Be sure that you don't add any npm dependencies here as they probably should be installed in the intended workspace rather than in the root.

-• packages/: Lerna leaf packages or "workspaces".
-Everything here is going to be a separate package, managed by lerna.
+• packages/: Yarn workspaces, everything here is going to be a separate package, managed by Yarn.

-• packages/app/: An fully functioning Backstage frontend app, that acts as a good starting point for you to get to know Backstage.
+• packages/app/: A fully functioning Backstage frontend app that acts as a good starting point for you to get to know Backstage.

 • packages/backend/: We include a backend that helps power features such as Authentication, Software Catalog, Software Templates and TechDocs amongst other things.